mjwall/Apeirogon/Readme.md

 [![Build Status](https://travis-ci.org/phrocker/accumulocpp.svg?branch=master)](https://travis-ci.org/phrocker/accumulocpp)

-Accumulo C++ Native connector.
-While initial support has been built accumulo, the design can and has been used to extend to other Key/Value Stores
+Native KeyValue connector.
+While initial support has been built for Apache Accumulo, the design can and has been used to extend to other Key/Value Stores

+Currently the code is a merger of C && C++ code.

 Capabilities That will be supported in V0.3  --